nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### Find a saved API endpoint: `find`

-Description: Find API routes containing the search word in any of its fields except for URL.
+Description: Find API routes containing the search word in any of its fields.

 Format: `find KEYWORD [MORE_KEYWORDS]…`